 You could make it a fun event and pack a picnic to share with your friends as you all draw together.
 It could also give you the opportunity for all of you to draw a portrait of one another.

 Drawing a portrait in real time can be a bit intimidating, as you might feel like you have to “get it right”.
 If you are unable to find someone to sit for you that you feel comfortable with drawing.
 You can start with a photo or creating a quick portrait sketch (less detailed sketch) and then work on the more detailed portrait drawing later on.

 Drawing the human figure is one of the most challenging but also exciting areas of drawing.
 You can take a casual approach and sketch the people that you see on the street, at a coffee shop or any other place where you can see and draw people.
 Your drawings could range from very fast sketches capturing people in motion, or more carefully observed drawings of people that are in a relatively still pose.

-You could take it to the next level and learn a lot about anatomy for artists so that you have a solid and firm understanding of the structure of the human body.
-This would build your confidence a great deal when it comes to drawing people.
+For another idea on what to draw, you could take it to the next level and explore ecorche and anatomy.
+This will help give you a solid understanding of the structure of the human body.
+Along with, build your confidence a great deal when it comes to drawing people.

 IDEA #5: Ideas for drawing hands

 Hands are surprisingly difficult to draw realistically, however there are several hand drawing techniques that can help to make drawing them easier.
 Drawing hands (whether they’re your own or someone else’s) provides excellent practice for you to further develop your drawing skills.
 If you are a beginner, you can start with a simple hand pose that you feel comfortable with.

 You could draw your own hand or ask for a friend to pose for you.
 If it isn’t easy to find someone to model their hand for you, you could go to a coffee shop and observe people’s hands in resting position.
 There are also many great hand drawings done by excellent draughtsmen that you could look at and copy to learn from.